 Published by Ronan Bryan on March 28, 2019, 8:00 am in Promotion, Blog post

-Directorzone is building an online database of the most dynamic growth companies in the UK.
+Directorzone is building an online database of growth companies.
+We call this the GRID - dynamic companies with strong GRowth, Innovation and Direction.

 Please click here for a list of GRID companies profiled on this site.